asfathahamed/EDGE-Components-Hackathon-2019/README.md

 ![alt text](https://github.com/ERS-HCL/EDGE-Components-Hackathon-2019/blob/ERSEDGE022019005/src/assets/Google%20API%20Key%20-%2011.png)

+#### Step 1 ( Configure the Google API Key into your application )

+Place the following script with your API Key in your root HTML file,

+*<script async defer src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&callback=initMap" type="text/javascript"></script>*

+As this is an Angular application, so you have to place the script in your *index.html* file.

+#### Step 1 ( Install the required typings )

+As you use typesting in your Angular application, directly you cant you the Google map objects because of type error.
+To avoid this please install ony one of the following typings plugin.

+  `npm i @types/google-maps`

+  *OR*

+  `npm i @types/googlemaps`

+For this application `@types/google-maps`is being used.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.